Will Medicare cover Abdominoplasty and Skin Reduction Surgery?

-Medicare Benefits Schedule (MBS) Item Codes, Definitions and Criteria for Plastic Surgery are changed in November 2018.
+Medicare Benefits Schedule (also known as MBS) Item Codes, Definitions and also Criteria for Plastic Surgery changed as of November 2018.

-A few years ago, the government made changes to the MBS in relation to post-pregnancy Abdominoplasty.
-It was no longer covered by an MBS item code although post-weight loss skin reduction NOT related to pregnancy, and for patients meeting strict criteria about body mass changes and skin reduction needs, remained on the MBS.
+The government previously made other changes to the MBS in relation to post-pregnancy Abdominoplasty.
+This resulted in it Post Pregnancy Abdominoplastys no longer being covered by an MBS item code, however, post-weight loss skin reduction NOT related to pregnancy remained on the MBS.
+Patients meeting strict criteria about body mass changes and skin reduction needs, also remained on the MBS.

 Medically Indicated Plastic Surgery and MBS rebate changes